 What is a Softphone?

-Softphone interfaces typically look like a traditional telephone dial pad, but also display additional information about the caller’s identity, contact information, client history, and more.
+Softphone interfaces typically look like a telephone dial pad, but also display additional information about the caller’s identity, contact information, client history, and more.

 In addition to calling functions, softphones allow users to access all other features included in their VoIP service package within a single dashboard.
 These features can include video conferencing, team messaging tools, and analytics of recent call activity.